 Summary of iOS accessibility features and how to activate and deactivate them:

 Explanation of how to activate and deactivate Android accessibility features:

 Sources for accessible reading materials

 Learning Ally.
 Provides low-cost and free accessible reading materials in various formats to qualified members.
-SEAS students can contact us for more information about Learning Ally.
+SAS students can contact us for more information about Learning Ally.

 Bookshare.org.
 Provides low-cost and free accessible reading materials in various formats to qualified members.
-SEAS students can contact us for more information about Bookshare.org.
+SAS students can contact us for more information about Bookshare.org.

-Note: SEAS and Brown University is providing this information as a courtesy only.
+Note: SAS and Brown University is providing this information as a courtesy only.
 Use all programs and apps at your own discrection and risk.